-On August 26, 2010, Marcus Thompson ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") decision to terminate him from his position as an Educational Aide.
-On September 27, 2010, Agency submitted its Answer in response to Employee's Petition for Appeal.
+On July 26, 2011, Clifton Jackson ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") decision to terminate him from his position as a Custodian.
+The effective date of Employee's termination was July 29, 2011.
+On September 28, 2011, Agency submitted its Answer in response to Employee's Petition for Appeal.

-I was assigned this matter on or around July 17, 2012.
-On July 24, 2012, I ordered ("July 24th Order") the parties to submit briefs addressing whether OEA had jurisdiction in this matter in response to Agency's claim that Employee was in probationary status at the time of his termination.
-Employee's brief was due on or before August 3, 2012 and Agency's brief was due on or before August 15, 2012.
-No response was received from Employee as directed by the July 24th Order.
-On July 31, 2012, Employee's copy of the July 24th Order was returned to this Office marked 'Return to Sender; Attempted-Not Known; Unable to Forward'.
-On August 7, 2012, I issued an Order for Statement of Good Cause ("August 7th Order") wherein Employee was required to submit a statement explaining his failure to adhere to the deadline as was previously prescribed.
+I was assigned this matter on June 18, 2013.
+On July 17, 2013, I ordered ("July 17 Order") the parties to submit briefs addressing whether OEA had jurisdiction in this matter in response to Agency's claim that Employee filed a grievance of his removal through his collective bargaining unit.
+Employee's brief was due on or before July 31, 2013, and Agency was permitted to submit an optional reply brief on or before August 9, 2013.
+No response was received from Employee as directed by the July 17th Order.
+On August 20, 2013, I issued an Order for Statement of Good Cause ("August 20th Order") wherein, Employee was required to submit a statement explaining his failure to adhere to the deadline as was previously prescribed.
 Moreover, Employee was also directed to submit his legal brief.
-Employee's response was due on or before July 23, 2012.
-On August 14, 2012, Employee's copy of the August 7th Order was returned to this Office marked with a 'Return to Sender' label.
-As of the date of this decision, OEA has not received a response from Employee regarding the aforementioned.
+Employee's response was due on or before August 30, 2013.
+As of the date of this decision, OEA has not received a response from Employee regarding the aforementioned Orders.
 The record is now closed.